k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

 <img src="images/02_new_data_set.png"  />

 There is a quick way to creation a data binding with Fabric built-in endpoints.
-[Click to get more details how to do it.](05_quick_data_binding_with_Fabric.md)
+[Click here to get more details on how to do it.](05_quick_data_binding_with_Fabric.md)

 **Custom Data Set Definition**